mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 ```
 ![](https://i.imgur.com/dBLlbVu.png)

+Note: If an entry is missing, an empty list rather than null will be returned from `GetList<>` or `Get<List<>>`.

 # Dictionary Example
 Saving and loading a dictionary can be done, but take a little effort.
-One approach is to save the keys and values as lists and then reconstruct the Dictionary by using the Zip method:
+One approach is to save the keys and values as lists and then reconstruct the `Dictionary` by using the `Zip` method:

 ```cs
 // This code can be found in TEScoreBoard in ExampleMod: https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Tiles/TEScoreBoard.cs